geraintpalmer/geraintpalmer.github.io/_teaching/latex-refresher.md

-# 6. Labels
+<h1 id="6">6.
+Labels</h1>

-Labels are how we can refer to earlier sections, figures, and equations (an many other things) in Latex.
+Labels are how we can refer to earlier sections, figures, and equations (an many other things) in LaTeX.
 This is done through the `\label{}` command.
 To label a section, simply attach this command to the section command:

     \section{Turtles}\label{sec:turtles}